A6897/SmallObjectDetection/README.md

 # SmallObjectDetection

-This repository includes the baseline code used in the [challenge](http://www.mva-org.jp/mva2023/challenge) .
+This repository includes the codes used in the [challenge](http://www.mva-org.jp/mva2023/challenge).
-The detailed code with other models is available [here](https://github.com/A6897/MVA2023SmallObjectDetection4SpottingBirds.git) .

 It is built on MMDetection V2.24.1 (released on Apr 30, 2022, source code is downloaded from [here](https://github.com/open-mmlab/mmdetection/releases/tag/v2.24.1)).